apache/drill/_docs/sql-reference/sql-commands/055-drop-table.md

          "name" : "Cake",
          "ppu" : 0.55
        }
-Issuing `USE dfs.tmp` changes schema.
+Issuing the USE command changes the schema to `dfs.tmp`.

        0: jdbc:drill:zk=local> use dfs.tmp;
        +-------+-----------------------------------------+